 Turkey and Algeria

-Both these countries are situated on the Mediterranean and are either linked to or opposite Europe and as a result have a far more European approach.
+Both these countries are situated on the Mediterranean and are either linked to or opposite Europe.
+As a result have a far more European approach.
 Where appropriate, we were able to do hands-on work and although they do not have the strictly applied HSE culture we have in the UK, they use forklifts, have properly constructed railings on elevated walkways and are more keen to maintain a safe working environment.

 The difference between Southern China and Northern China is far greater than most people would imagine.
 We have visited Beijing, worked in Tianjin and worked in Shenzhen.
 Beijing and Tianjin are exceptionally cold in winter and Shenzhen is exceptionally hot and humid in summer.